Mikemupararano/calendar-events-application/README.md

 N/A
 ## Contributing

 Any other contributors are welcome to contact me and add to my code or suggest improvements.
+Click on this link to contribute on improvements: https://github.com/Mikemupararano/calendar-events-application/settings/pages.

 ## Tests
 N/A